 “We’ve been hunting together for years!
 How can you be in favor of gun control?”

-Or whatever view that seems so completely normal to you, yet isn’t held by someone else.
-Then suddenly you’re in a full-blown argument, pulling out all the stops, hurling insults with rapid speed (worst X-Men power) in a desperate attempt to prove you were right all along.
+Or whatever view that seems so utterly normal to you, yet isn’t held by someone else.
+You’re suddenly in a full-blown argument, pulling out all the stops, hurling insults with rapid speed (worst X-Men power) in a desperate attempt to prove you were right all along.

 Those 19 GIFs for winning any political argument on Facebook will only get you so far.

 Especially when it comes to politics.
 It often seems easier just to give up.
-Just say to yourself, “Everyone sucks anyway.”
-You can even buy merchandise to support your cause of not-having-a-cause: Everybody Sucks.
+Just say to yourself, “Everyone sucks anyway” and check out You can even buy merchandise to support your cause of not-having-a-cause: Everybody Sucks.

 Why do people argue so much?

-Though, on some level, it’s not even conscious.
+Though, on some level, it’s might not even be conscious.
 Published in PsychCentral: “These responses are not rationally chosen… they are triggered by external stimuli which cause your brain to fire almost instantly.”

 Plus, we’re all insecure creatures.
 When we feel threatened, we immediately go on the defense.
 Our intrinsic fight-or-flight mentalities kick in when we’re faced with an idea or argument that challenges what we believe (we know) to be true.